 The Sustainable Agriculture Student Association (SASA) works towards promoting sustainable agriculture, consumer education and outreach, and improvement of the current agricultural paradigm.
 Membership is open to ISU students, faculty, alumni, and spouses/partners.
 The association maintains affiliations with Food at First, the Leopold Center for Sustainable Agriculture, Practical Farmers of Iowa, The Land Institute, and the Iowa Natural Heritage Foundation.

-Our students major in Sustainable Agriculture and receive a Master of Science (MS) or Doctor of Philosophy (PhD) degree from one of our twenty-one cooperating departments.
+Our students major in Sustainable Agriculture and receive a Master of Science (MS) or Doctor of Philosophy (PhD) degree from one of our twenty cooperating departments.

 - Agricultural and Biosystems Engineering